graniticio/granitic/doc/tutorial/003-logging.md

 }
 ```

-The global log level means that any message with a severity equal to or greater than the specified
+The global log level means that only messages with a severity equal to or greater than the global log level with be logged.

 You can override the global log level for you own application.
 Open <pre>resource/config/config.json</pre> and edit it
 so it looks like: